lexicalunit/spellbot/CONTRIBUTING.md

 poetry run spellbot --help
 ```

-This will list some useful flags you can provide to run spellbot.
+This will list some useful flags you can provide to run SpellBot.
 To get started developing, run:

 ```
 poetry run spellbot --dev